How does it work?

 This is held in our secure computer systems, and over time we may have added to that information, for example if you have told us about a change in your finances or family circumstances.

+We may also have gathered information from third parties, such as the local authority, police, or benefit agencies.
 You have a right, under the Data Protection Act 2018, to see what information we hold on you.
 This is known as a Data Subject Access Request – or SAR.
-To make it easy for you to we’ve designed form for you to fill in.

 Subject Access Request Form